gnolang/gno/docs/gno-infrastructure/validators/running-a-validator.md

 Node ID:  g19d8x6tcr2eyup9e2zwp9ydprm98l76gp66tmd6

 # The Public IP of the Node

+You need the IP information about the network interface that you wish to connect from external nodes.

+If you wish to only connect from nodes in the same network, using a private IP should suffice.

+However, if you wish to connect from all nodes without any specific limitations, use your public IP.

-$ curl ifconfig.me/ip
+$ curl ifconfig.me/ip # GET PUBLIC IP
-1.2.3.4 # USE YOUR OWN IP
+1.2.3.4 # USE YOUR OWN PUBLIC IP
 ```

 ## 10. Configure the persistent_peers list